andrew/ultimate-awesome/README.md

 - [awesome-integration](https://github.com/stn1slv/awesome-integration) - A curated list of awesome system integration software and resources.
 - [awesome-legged-locomotion-learning](https://github.com/gaiyi7788/awesome-legged-locomotion-learning) - A curated list of resources relevant to legged locomotion learning of robotics.
 - [awesome-cka](https://github.com/krzko/awesome-cka) - ☸️ A curated list for awesome resources needed to pass your Certified Kubernetes Administrator (CKA) exam.
+- [awesome-nocode-lowcode](https://github.com/valentin-vogel/awesome-nocode-lowcode) - A curated list of awesome nocode and lowcode ressources for building software without code.
+- [Awesome-Information-Bottleneck](https://github.com/ZIYU-DEEP/Awesome-Information-Bottleneck) - This is a curated list for Information Bottleneck Principle, in memory of Professor Naftali Tishby.
 - [awesome-cypress](https://github.com/brunopulis/awesome-cypress) - 🎉 A curated list of awesome things related to Cypress.
 - [awesome-pretrained-stylegan](https://github.com/justinpinkney/awesome-pretrained-stylegan) - A collection of pre-trained StyleGAN models to download.
 - [awesome-symfony-education](https://github.com/pehapkari/awesome-symfony-education) - Useful sources around Symfony - articles, series and books (not Bundles).
 - [awesome-rive](https://github.com/rive-app/awesome-rive) - An awesome list that curates Rive runtime examples, articles and tutorials, videos, resources and more!.
-- [awesome-nocode-lowcode](https://github.com/valentin-vogel/awesome-nocode-lowcode) - A curated list of awesome nocode and lowcode ressources for building software without code.
 - [Awesome-LLMs-meet-Multimodal-Generation](https://github.com/YingqingHe/Awesome-LLMs-meet-Multimodal-Generation) - 🔥🔥🔥 A curated list of papers on LLMs-based multimodal generation (image, video, 3D and audio).
 - [awesome-cl-software](https://github.com/azzamsa/awesome-cl-software) - List of awesome application software built with Common Lisp.
 - [awesome-slack](https://github.com/filipelinhares/awesome-slack) - 🕶️  List of communities powered by Slack.